 The deceived Christian leader of the last days, the man of sin, soon will be possessed by a spirit from the bottomless pit and begin to proclaim he is God.
 The love of the majority will grow cold.
 The result of the rule of this deluded individual will be the great tribulation, as the Lord punishes the attempt of a man to masquerade as God.

 Whoever will attempt to harm God’s anointed witnesses during the period allotted for their testimony will forfeit his right to die of natural causes or accident.
 He must be slain by Divine judgment (Revelation 11:5).
 The Word of God will kill him, as in the case of Ananias and Sapphira.

 The anointed saints will dry up the physical and spiritual atmosphere.

-These have power to shut heaven, that it rain not in the days of their prophecy: and have power over waters to turn them to blood, and to smite the earth with all plagues, as often as they will.
+These have power to shut heaven, so that no rain falls in the days of their prophecy; and they have power over waters to turn them to blood, and to strike the earth with all plagues, as often as they desire.
 (Revelation 11:6)

 No doubt the above verse will have a literal, physical fulfillment; but let us consider a spiritual application.

 Today there are all kinds of people, Christian and non-Christian alike, who are advancing various schemes for the solution of the problems of the world.
 Among the Christian churches there are various doctrines.
 Some announce the eternal security of the believer; others do not.
 Some practice speaking in tongues and believe the gifts of the Spirit are for today; others do not.
 Some Christians teach a pre-tribulation “rapture” while others do not.

 Then there are numerous “Christian” churches that deny the inspiration of the Scriptures, the virgin birth of Christ, and the bodily resurrection of the dead.
 These “liberal” congregations often are permissive toward abortion and homosexual behavior while other churches view such practices as abominations.